allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 Pub/Sub’s load balancing mechanisms direct publisher traffic to the nearest Google Cloud data center where data storage is possible.
 This means that publishers in multiple regions may publish messages to a single topic with low latency.
 When a subscriber requests messages published to a topic, it connects to the nearest server which aggregates data from all messages published to the topic.

+## What are some important monitoring aspects to consider when using Pub/Sub?

+The Pub/Sub docs states: *"Pub/Sub exports metrics by using Cloud Monitoring, which can help provide visibility into the performance, uptime, and overall health of your applications.
+You can ensure that your subscribers are keeping up with the flow of messages by monitoring the number of undelivered messages.
+To monitor undelivered messages, you could create alerts when the timestamp of the oldest unacknowledged message extends beyond a certain threshold.
+You could also monitor the overall health of the Pub/Sub service itself by monitoring the send request count metric and examining the response codes."*

 # Terminology

 ## What does *"unacked message"* mean?